 Early in 2019 Facebook, who is the parent company of Instagram, announced that it would be introducing a donation sticker to Instagram Stories.
-Stories is a feature that allows Instagram users to post content to their followers for 24 hours before it disappears.
-This popular feature already has the swipe up functionality in place and it won’t be long before Instagram gets beyond the early stages of developing the tool with the hopes to introduce it in coming months.
+Stories is a feature that allows Instagram users to post content to their followers for 24 hours.
+Before it disappears.
+This popular feature already has the swipe up functionality in place.
+And it won’t be long before Instagram gets beyond the early stages of developing the tool.
+Of course, with the hopes to introduce it in coming months.

 “Later this year, people will be able to raise money and help support not for profits that are important to them through a donation sticker in Instagram Stories.
 We will share more updates on this feature in the coming months.”